-There are three distinct clusters of EFMs which can be seen in Figure 3 based on pathway MDFs, i.e. type I EFMs with low MDF (<1), type II EFMs with intermediate MDF (3-5) but high ATP generation (>2), and type III EFMs with high MDF (>8) but low ATP generation (<3).
+There are three distinct clusters of EFMs which can be seen in Figure 3 based on pathway MDFs, i.e. Type I EFMs with low MDF (<1), Type II EFMs with intermediate MDF (3-5) but high ATP generation (>2), and Type III EFMs with high MDF (>8) but low ATP generation (<3).

+Type I EFMs

+All of the Type I EFMs contain the malate shunt (i.e. PEP is converted to pyruvate via oxaloacetate and malate).

+Type II EFMs

+Type III EFMs

 It is interesting to note that all the type I EFMs possessed the malate shunt to generate pyruvate which led to thermodynamic infeasibility except those EFMs which additionally contain the GAPN reaction.
 The physiologically allowable CO2 concertation restricted the PEPCK reaction lowering the MDF for all these EFMs close to zero indicating poor thermodynamic feasibility similar to the case with WT C. thermocellum as discussed in the previous section.
 All the type III EFMs possessed the GAPN reaction which replaces GAPDH and PGK reactions from wild-type C. thermocellum.
 Studies have shown that such a genetic intervention can improve ethanol yield in yeast and lysine yield in Corynebacterium glutamicum [22, 23].
 However, introduction of GAPN also reduces the ATP generated by the pathway which is necessary for cell growth.
 The EFM with highest MDF completely removed NADH association with the ethanol production by using PDC and NADPH linked ADH.
 PDC replaces PFOR and ALDH-NADH and hence rids the pathway of redox regeneration systems which entail generation of NADPH or NADH from reduced ferredoxin.
 The driving force advantage gained by GAPN and PDC can be also understood by the fact that they reduce either the energy generation (GTP in case of PGK) or the redox generation (reduced ferredoxin by PFOR) of the native pathway which negatively impacts pathway MDF.
 It is noteworthy that studies have shown a higher NADPH/NADP ratio compared to NADH/NAD ratio in C. thermocellum and thus NADPH linked reactions would tend to have a stronger driving force in engineered strains [24].